ShiiiivanshSingh/BS-24-Project/README.md

 ## Introduction 🧠

-This project aims to provide users with accessible tools and information to manage their mental health effectively.
-Mental health is a crucial aspect of our overall well-being, and with _ThriveSpace_, we're here to offer support and resources. 🤝
+This project aims to provide users with accessible tools and information to manage their safety effectively. safety is a crucial aspect of our overall well-being, and with _ThriveSpace_, we're here to offer support and resources. 🤝

 ## Why EPICENTERLENS? 🔧